codeforamerica/form-flow/README.md

 ## Windows

-Check the setup script for the most up to date list of dependencies and steps you'll need to install manually.
+Check the setup script for the most up-to-date list of dependencies and steps you'll need to install manually.

 ## Spring Profiles